Demographics

 **Note:** Foot Traffic Trade Zones may show lower absolute population numbers since they're scoped to visitor origins rather than arbitrary boundaries.
 The data is more precise but covers a more targeted geography.

-GrowthFactor demographic data is sourced from the U.S. Census Bureau and updated regularly.
+GrowthFactor demographic data is sourced from ESRI and updated regularly.

-Age Data: Based on the Census population estimates by single year of age and sex (NC-EST series).
+**Age Data:** Based on ESRI demographic data including population estimates by age groups.

-National average benchmarks come directly from these Census sources, ensuring consistent and authoritative comparisons.
+National average benchmarks and store average calculations are derived from these ESRI sources, ensuring consistent and authoritative comparisons.

 The primary question: does the local population match your target customer?